alinavolkova64/Learning-Platform/README.md

 #### Why This Project?
 As a self-taught developer, online learning platforms have played a crucial role in my education—allowing me to structure my learning and explore programming beyond traditional pathways.
 This project is both a tribute to the power of online education and a way to demonstrate my ability to design and implement scalable, interactive web applications.

-#### Project Goals & Technical Focus
+#### Project Goals
-This project was built with Django and RESTful API principles, focusing on:
-✔ Scalability & Modularity – Clean architecture for future expansion ✔ User-Centric Design – Intuitive navigation and responsive UI ✔ Practical Full-Stack Implementation – Backend logic and frontend interaction
+- Scalability & Modularity – Clean architecture for future expansion
+- Practical Full-Stack Implementation
+- Intuitive, User-Centric Design

 ---
-## Tech Stack & Architecture
+## Tech Stack, Deployment & Architecture

 ### ⚙️ Tech Stack
 - **Backend:** Python, Django, Django REST Framework (DRF)